 I really wanted the blue one, but it was a little out of my price range, unfortunately.

-What I could do with all these vintage picnic baskets.
+What I could do with all these vintage picnic baskets that were on display at this Garden Variety Market.

-You may also enjoy 58+ Old Fashioned Bargains and 3 Summer Vintage Markets post.
+You may also enjoy this 58+ Old Fashioned Bargains and 3 Summer Vintage Markets post.

 This blue and white ship’s bowl has me excited for summer table settings dressed in lobster and corn on the cob.

-A favorite table of mine from last summer in Maine was this Authentic Maine Lobster Themed Table Setting that you may enjoy.
+A favorite table of mine from last summer in Maine was this Authentic Maine Lobster Themed Table Setting, which you may enjoy.

 Until I came across two of these green and white ironstone platters.
 Each for under $10.

-It was next I spied this small green and white orange juicer and another green and white large ironstone platter.
+Next, I spied this small green and white orange juicer and another large green and white ironstone platter.

 Do you see it?
 The look?
 The stackables!

-And it was just about this time when Sharyl, the owner of Sage Farm Antiques (and her home) invited me in to see a special collectible that she had recently found.
-And wow was it extraordinary!
+It was just about this time that Sharyl, the owner of Sage Farm Antique’s Garden Variety Market, invited me in to see a special collectible that she had recently found.
+And wow, was it extraordinary!

 It was a two-dresser piece with a desk or vanity top.
 8 feet in length!